Dynamical Boson Stars: Varieties of boson stars

+Just as one can construct fermion-boson stars as a combination of a neutron star with a boson star, one can similarly combine multiple boson stars together.
+In this section, we first consider boson stars constructed from multiple states of the same field, which we call \emph{multi-state BSs}.
+Similarly, one can consider multiple fields, each possibly the superposition of multiple states, which we call \emph{multi-field BSs}.

+Motivated by the mode analysis conducted in the study of scalar collapse in AdS space \citep{Bizon:2011gg}, \cite{Choptuik:2019zji} construct \emph{multi-oscillator} boson stars by explicitly promoting stable linear modes to auxiliary states.
+A full, nonlinear solve for such a solution produces a multi-state boson star oscillating at two frequencies, and this process can be applied to an arbitrary number of modes.

+\cite{Herdeiro:2020kvf} construct non-spherically symmetric, stationary BS solutions as the sum of $(N,l,m)$ states similar to hydrogen orbitals using the Einstein--De~Turck method, a powerful approach in which an initial configuration is ``flowed'' to the stationary one as in numerical approaches to Ricci flow \citep{Adam:2011dn,Garfinkle:2003an}.

-It turns out that excited BSs, as dark matter halo candidates, provide for flatter, and hence more realistic, galactic rotation curves than ground state BSs.
+It turns out that excited BSs, as dark matter halo candidates~(see Sect.~\ref{sec:darkmatter}), provide for flatter, and hence more realistic, galactic rotation curves than ground state BSs.
 The problem is that they are generally unstable to decay to their ground state.
-Combining excited states with the ground states in what are called \emph{multi-state} BSs is one way around this.
+Combining excited states with the ground state is one way around this.

 Although bosons in the same state are indistinguishable, it is possible to construct non-trivial configurations with bosons in different excited states.
 A system of bosons in $P$ different states that only interact with each other gravitationally can be described by the following Lagrangian density